Know Your Cash Gift Rules And Protocols

 Giving A Cash Gift For A Down Payment

-Financial gifts for down payments are widely acceptable when they come from family (parents, grandparents, siblings, spouses, children).
-Some mortgage programs, like FHA, do allow for individuals outside of family to gift cash for a down payment, such as an employer, government agency or a close family-friend.
+Financial gifts for down payments are widely accepted when they come from family (parents, grandparents, siblings, spouses, children).
+Some mortgage programs, like FHA, do allow for individuals outside of the family to gift cash for a down payment, such as an employer, government agency or a close family friend.
 Gifts from non-family members will require proof of a long-standing relationship.

 Giving the cash gifts must be done in a particular manner.
 If you’re gifting money for a down payment, you can’t just hand someone a box of cash or make a bank transfer without careful tracking and authorization.

 First, you must provide a signed Down Payment Gift Letter, stating that the money is intended for the sole purpose of purchasing a home and is not a loan.
 PrimeLending recommends that you and the homebuyer work directly with your lender to draft an appropriate letter that includes all the required information.

 With the Down Payment Gift Letter finalized and signed, you will write a check for the dollar amount stated in the gift letter.
 Writing checks may seem archaic, but it’s the preferred method for lenders, and it’s easier to track than a wire transfer.

 Receiving A Cash Gift For A Down Payment

 If you’re the lucky receiver of a financial gift for your down payment, you can’t just deposit your check using an ATM.
 You must physically walk into your bank to deposit in person.
 Make sure you’re using the same bank that you will use for withdrawing all your money required at closing.